Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module04-quiz.md

-# Module 4 - Going Global
+# QUIZ Module 4 - Going Global

 > Q: A cloud engineer for a government agency is tasked with selecting an AWS Region to deploy the agency's resources.